ucgis/GeoConnect/_questions/do-you-have-data.md

 <details class="collapsible">
 <summary><strong>Other</strong></summary>

 Depending on the size of your data and where it’s coming from, the data may be provided as a service that you can add directly to your map rather than downloading it.
-Reach out to your Librarian if you are interested in this [knowing that in the future we can provide a section on this]
+Reach out to your Librarian if you are interested in this Note:knowing that in the future we can provide a section on this

 </details>